bavelsoft/schmoperties/README.md

 ## Fields that are configured in each environment
 ### Example
-	@Configured @Inject @Named("MyFuBarField")
+	@Named("MyFuBarField") @Inject @Configured
 	private double myBarField;

 The myBarField field will be injected just like with regular dependency injection, except that its value comes from the configuration file, and not from a dependency provider in code.
+`@Named` and `@Inject` are the standard dependency injection annotations from JSR 330, and `@Configured` just causes schmoperties to generat vanilla binding code for the named injection.

 Currently Guice and Dagger2 are supported.
+See the link below for instructions to load the generated bindings.

 ## Fields that generally don't change in each environment
 ### Example